Office working

 1. Review your estate plan

 With the new rules taking effect from 6 April 2026, now is the time to assess how your business and estate plans will be impacted.
+This includes reviewing your will.

-2. Reassess business valuations
+2. Review business valuations

 Understanding the current and projected value of your business is essential to determine how much of your estate will fall under the new cap.